 If you test negative.
 If you have no symptoms and followed the kit directions carefully, you probably don't have COVID-19.
 There is a small chance you could get a false negative, especially if you tested too early.
 You may need another test.
 If you’re unsure, ask your doctor about it.

-If the result shows an error or invalid.
+If the result shows an error or is invalid.
 It’s rare, but this could happen for several reasons, such as:

 - You didn’t follow proper testing instructions.